Bodega: Food and health

-The Atlantic noted that "the bodega business model lends itself to selling non-perishable foods that are often unhealthy."
+The Atlantic notes that "the bodega business model lends itself to selling non-perishable foods that are often unhealthy."
 In 2005, the New York City Department of Health launched a Healthy Bodegas Initiative to assist bodegas in stocking healthier food.
 Nonetheless, bodega-reliant areas such as the Bronx—which had 25 bodegas for every supermarket As of 2019—continue to be assessed as food deserts.

+In 2026, Mayor Zohran Mamdani proposed opening a city-run grocery store in East Harlem with plans to open by 2029.
+The plan, which was one of Mamdani's campaign promises, has been criticized by many bodega owners as potentially unfairly competing with bodegas.
+In response, Mamdani argued that bodegas and city-run stores would not compete on all products, noting that "for bodegas, some of the primary revenue generators are tobacco products and lottery products" which would not be sold by city-run stores.

 History

 New York City's bodegas were popularized in the mid-twentieth century by Puerto Ricans.
 Some stores were named after places in Puerto Rico.
 Although they were initially documented in the 1930s—a 50th anniversary was marked on Spanish-language radio station WADO in 1986—the first bodega may have opened even earlier.
 Early examples were establishments serving factory workers in Greenpoint, Brooklyn, and La Marqueta in East Harlem, where stalls serving Puerto Rican staples (at first included among goods sold by local Jewish merchants) became increasingly Puerto-Rican-owned in the 1920s and 1930s.
 Other Latino groups in the city have also embraced the bodega, serving a wider variety of Latin American cuisine.
 Centro de Estudios Puertorriqueños at Hunter College owns a collection of historical bodega photography.
 Despite their Hispanic origins, by the late 2010s approximately half of all New York bodegas were operated by Yemeni American immigrants.
 Yemeni business owners led a campaign of bodega closures in February 2017 in protest of Executive Order 13769, a travel ban enacted by US President Donald Trump.